Suppression and Revival of Weak Localization through Control of Time-Reversal Symmetry

-Panel \textbf{(c)} of Fig.~\ref{fig:CoherentPartEvolution} shows the evolution of the momentum distribution when a dephasing kick is applied along $z$ at time $T=1$~ms (kick duration $\Delta t= 35\,\mu$s FWHM).
-This kick entails a momentum change of $\hbar \mathbf{ \Delta k}$ in all atoms: the whole \textbf{k}-vector distribution, including the CBS peak, is thus shifted downwards (first image) by $\Delta k =- 3.44 \pm 0.3$~$\mu$m$^{-1}$ ($\Delta k \sim - 0.8 \,k_\mathrm{i}$).
-The momenta are then redistributed by elastic scattering, and, after a few $\tau^\star$, the momentum distribution tends towards a broad, isotropic distribution.
-During that process, the CBS peak is rapidly suppressed.
-This is because of the large value of the kick amplitude $\Delta k$, chosen to ensure a rapid dephasing (to be more precise, after one scattering time $\tau_\mathrm{s}= 0.22~\text{ms}$, the dephasing can be as large as $\Delta \phi_\mathrm{kick}\sim \Delta k \, l_\mathrm s= 2.3>1$ [see Eq.~(\ref{Eq:dephasing})]).
+Panel \textbf{(c)} of Fig.~\ref{fig:CoherentPartEvolution} shows the evolution of the momentum distribution after the dephasing kick, with the connected momentum change $\hbar \mathbf{ \Delta k}$ along $z$, is applied.
+The whole \textbf{k}-vector distribution, including the CBS peak, is suddenly shifted downwards (first image) by $\Delta k =- 3.44 \pm 0.3$~$\mu$m$^{-1}$ ($\Delta k \sim - 0.8 \,k_\mathrm{i}$).
+Then the momenta are redistributed by elastic scattering, and, after a large enough number of scattering events, the momentum distribution tends towards a broad, isotropic distribution.
+During that process, the CBS peak is rapidly suppressed~\footnote{A large value of the kick amplitude $\Delta k$ is chosen to ensure a rapid dephasing.
+After one scattering time $\tau_\mathrm{s}$, the dephasing can be as large as $\Delta \phi_\mathrm{kick}\sim \Delta k \, v \tau_\mathrm{s}= 2.3>1$ [see Eq.~(\ref{Eq:dephasing})].
+During that dephasing, the position of the coherent peak has a dynamic in momentum space~\cite{Micklitz2014}.
+This dynamic, visible on Fig.~\ref{fig:CoherentPartEvolution}, will be analyzed in a future work.}.